Technical Co-Founder Equity: How Much to Give to Your Tech Partner?

 A CTO is different from one-sided programmers.
 They're more skilled at seeing the full picture, and they're fantastic programmers, too.

-If you want to hire a CTO look for people with a combination of technical and business background.
+If you think on how to hire CTO look for people with a combination of technical and business background.
 A good CTO knows how to manage people and build a team, what strategy to choose for product development, and how to put efficient programming processes in place.

 Tech co-founder equity: Hiring a CTO is the right choice if you can afford tech salary and a fair amount of equity.